TOMOFAST/Tomofast-x/README.md

 If you are using the code (or some of its parts) please cite the following two papers:

-- V. Ogarko, J. Giraud, R. Martin, and M. Jessell (2021), "Disjoint interval bound constraints using the alternating direction method of multipliers for geologically constrained inversion: Application to gravity data," GEOPHYSICS 86: G1-G11, https://doi.org/10.1190/geo2019-0633.1
+- V. Ogarko, J. Giraud, R. Martin, and M. Jessell (2021), "Disjoint interval bound constraints using the alternating direction method of multipliers for geologically constrained inversion: Application to gravity data" GEOPHYSICS 86: G1-G11, https://doi.org/10.1190/geo2019-0633.1

 - J. Giraud, V. Ogarko, R. Martin, M. Jessell, and M. Lindsay (2021), "Structural, petrophysical, and geological constraints in potential field inversion using the Tomofast-x v1.0 open-source code",